On Optimal Hyperparameters for Differentially Private Deep Transfer Learning: Methodology

 We found this exhaustive tuning is necessary to expose the subtle interactions between DP-specific hyperparameters and training dynamics.
 For instance, the learning rate often dominates optimization, masking the influence of the other hyperparameters in less thorough hyperparameter tuning methods.

-\paragraph{Datasets} We evaluate models on three datasets: SUN397~\citep{xiaoSUNDatabaseExploring2016, xiaoSUNDatabaseLargescale2010}, Cassava~\citep{mwebazeiCassava2019FineGrained2019}, and CIFAR-100~\citep{krizhevskyLearningmultiplelayers2009} (see \cref{app:datasets} for details).
+\paragraph{Datasets} We evaluate models on four datasets: SUN397~\citep{xiaoSUNDatabaseExploring2016, xiaoSUNDatabaseLargescale2010}, Cassava~\citep{mwebazeiCassava2019FineGrained2019}, CIFAR-100~\citep{krizhevskyLearningmultiplelayers2009}, and 20 Newsgroups \citep{mitchell1997twentynewsgroups} (see \cref{app:datasets} for details).
 Additionally, we include a 10\% subset of CIFAR-100 to (i) study how scarcity of training data increases learning-problem difficulty, and (ii) analyze how models capable of overfitting the training dataset affect the clipping bound.
 For each dataset, we merge the validation split (if available) into the training set to maximize training data for each configuration.
 We evaluate the final accuracy on the test dataset.
 SUN397 is a highly imbalanced real-world scene recognition dataset with 397 classes and $\sim$~87k training examples.
 Cassava is an imbalanced plant disease classification dataset with 5 classes and $\sim$~6k training examples, and is significantly out-of-distribution relative to the ImageNet-21k pretraining dataset.
 CIFAR-100 is widely used, balanced natural image classification dataset with 100 classes and 50k training examples.
-The domain of CIFAR-100 overlaps with ImageNet, making it easier to fine-tune compared to Cassava or SUN397.
-All input images are resized to $224\times224$ resolution to match the pretraining dimensionality.
+20 Newsgroups is a text classification dataset consisting of roughly 18k posts taken from 20 online newsgroups.
+For the image datasets, all input images are resized to $224\times224$ resolution to match the pretraining dimensionality.